Fz3r0/Fz3r0/Networking/Attacking-Denending-Network-Infraestructure/NetSec-Defensive-Tools/Security-&-Best-Practices-Configurations/Layer-2-Cisco-Switches-Defensive-Security-Configurations.md

 interface fa0/1
-description << Portfast & BPDUguard config on interface (default is for global[all ports]) >> description << BPDU guard & portfast is only for access Hosts!!! >> switchport mode access spanning-tree portfast spanning-tree bpduguard enable
+description << Portfast & BPDUguard config on interface (default is for global[all ports]) >> description << BPDU guard & portfast is only for ACCESS HOSTS!!! >> switchport mode access spanning-tree portfast spanning-tree bpduguard enable